 But being a vegetarian in Nagoya does not necessarily condemn you to nights cooking at home.
-There are plenty of vegetarian restaurants out there, you just have to know where to look.
+There are plenty of vegetarian restaurants out there; you have to know where to look.

-The new vegan restaurant in Nagoya is Queen’s Healthy Diner, and it is an absolute must-visit, whether you are vegan or not.
+Queen’s Healthy Diner is an absolute must-visit, whether you are vegan or not.
 The food is guaranteed to be completely free of eggs, dairy products, cheese, butter, white sugar, pesticides, chemical seasonings and additives, and genetically modified foods.
-It is also guaranteed to be packed full of flavour!
+It is also guaranteed to be packed full of flavor!

-The dishes on offer span a wide variety of international cuisines, including Japanese, Italian, Mexican, Peruvian, Spanish and even British (and yes, I know what you may think you know about British cuisine, but the shepherd’s pie at Queen’s Healthy Diner is phenomenal!).
-They do a great penne arrabiatta and of course there are some delicious fresh salads, but they also put together some mouthwatering non-meat meaty dishes.
+The dishes span a wide variety of international cuisines, including Japanese, Italian, Mexican, Peruvian, Spanish, and even British (and yes, I know what you may think you know about British cuisine, but the shepherd’s pie at Queen’s Healthy Diner is phenomenal!).
+They do an excellent penne arrabiatta, and of course, there are some delicious fresh salads, but they also put together some mouthwatering non-meat meaty dishes.
 Vegetarian chicken burritos?
 Delicious.
 Vegan chicken pizza?
 Impossible to tell from the real thing.
 Tonkatsu ramen?
-Yes, seriously, a vegan tonkatsu ramen, and it’s oishiiii!
+Yes, seriously, vegan tonkatsu ramen, and it’s oishiiii!

 Another great thing about Queen’s Healthy Diner is that, unlike many vegan places in Nagoya, this isn’t just a cafe open around lunch, this place is open Tuesday to Sunday, 17:00 to midnight, meaning that you can enjoy a nice night out.
 And as it’s dinnertime, why not have a glass of bio wine to accompany your meal?
 Or how about one of their wide range of cocktails using soy milk?
 The Pina Colada is particularly recommended.

 While most vegan and vegetarian places in Nagoya cater for the lunch crowd, Live and Lounge VIO is great for an evening out.
-Vegan-friendly, as the name suggests this is a venue providing live music with house nights, belly dancing, hip hop, jazz and reggae events throughout the week.
-The food itself is certainly heavy on the vegetables with a macrobiotic lean towards Japanese cuisine, and there is a full bar service.
+Vegan-friendly, as the name suggests, this is a venue providing live music with house nights, belly dancing, hip hop, jazz, and reggae events throughout the week.
+The food itself is certainly heavy on the vegetables with a macrobiotic lean towards Japanese cuisine, and there is full bar service.